jeff-160/CTF-writeups/Dreamhack/Pyramid 2/README.md

 Since we are interacting with the binary through the web interface, we have no way of directly submitting inputs to the binary.

-However, since the flag is stored as a constant in the binary, can simply output the strings in the binary using `strings /f\l\a\g` and the flag will be inside.
+However, since the flag is stored as a constant in the binary, we can simply output the strings in the binary using `strings /f\l\a\g` and the flag will be inside.

 <img src="images/flag.png" width=800>

 Flag: `DH{you_are_python_gosu}`